jaredpar/jaredpar.github.io/_drafts/are-private-struct-fields-an-implementation-detail.md

 }
 ```

 The lack of the `T` field means there is no cycle and C# allows the definition of `Usage` to compile.
-This would then blow up at runtime as the CLR can't represent this definition.
+This would then result in an error at runtime as the CLR can't represent this definition.

 This particular scenario is interesting because it's not limited to C#.
 It affects any .NET language that implements generics: C#, F#, VB and C++/CLI.